Miss Peregrine's Home for Peculiar Children (film)

-Miss Peregrine's Home for Peculiar Children is a 2016 fantasy film directed by Tim Burton and written by Jane Goldman, based on the 2011 novel of the same name by Ransom Riggs.
+Miss Peregrine's Home for Peculiar Children is a 2016 dark fantasy film directed by Tim Burton and written by Jane Goldman, based on the 2011 novel by Ransom Riggs.
 The film stars Eva Green, Asa Butterfield, Chris O'Dowd, Allison Janney, Rupert Everett, Terence Stamp, Ella Purnell, Judi Dench, and Samuel L. Jackson.

 Filming began in February 2015 in London and the Tampa Bay Area.
 The film premiered at Fantastic Fest in Austin, Texas, on September 25, 2016, and was theatrically released in the United States on September 30, 2016, by 20th Century Fox.
-It received mixed reviews, with praise for Burton's direction and visual atmosphere, but criticism for its plot, and grossed $296 million worldwide against a production budget of $110 million.
+It received mixed to positive reviews, with praise for Burton's direction and visual atmosphere, but criticism for its plot.
+It grossed $296.5 million worldwide against a production budget of $110 million.

 Plot

-Abe Portman has told stories to his grandson Jake about battling monsters and spending his childhood at "Miss Peregrine's Home for Peculiar Children" at Cairnholm, an island off the coast of Wales.
-The home's children and headmistress, Miss Alma Peregrine, possess paranormal abilities and are known as "Peculiars".
-One day, Jake finds Abe dying with his eyes removed, and he tells Jake to go to "the loop of September 3, 1943".
+Abe Portman has told his grandson Jake stories about battling monsters and spending his childhood at "Miss Peregrine's Home for Peculiar Children" at Cairnholm, an island off the coast of Wales.
+The home's children and headmistress, Miss Alma Lefay Peregrine (named after the well-known bird of prey the peregrine falcon), possess paranormal abilities and are known as "Peculiars".
+One day, Jake finds Abe dying with his eyes removed.
+He tells him to go to "the loop of September 3, 1943".

-Following advice from Dr. Golan, Jake travels to the United Kingdom to go to Cairnholm with his father Frank to investigate the children’s home.
-Jake discovers that it was destroyed during a Luftwaffe raid, but upon entering the ruins he finds the children from Abe's stories.
-They take him through a portal and he emerges in the year 1943 with the house still intact.
-Miss Peregrine explains that she belongs to a class of female Peculiars named Ymbryne who can transform into birds (in Miss Peregrine's case, a peregrine falcon) and manipulate time.
-To avoid persecution for being Peculiars, she and the children hide from the outside world in a time loop she created, set to September 3, 1943 and accessible only to Peculiar, which allows them to live the same day repeatedly and avoid aging as long as they stay inside it.
+To cope, Jake begins therapy with Dr. Golan.
+She encourages Jake's desire to travel to the United Kingdom for closure regarding his grandfather's death.
+On Cairnholm, Jake and his father, Frank, investigate the children's home.
+It was destroyed during a Luftwaffe raid, but upon entering the ruins Jake finds the children from Abe's stories.

+The children take Jake through a portal on the island's coast, and emerge in 1943 with the house intact.
+Miss Peregrine explains she belongs to female Peculiars named Ymbryne who can transform into birds (in Miss Peregrine's case, a peregrine falcon) and manipulate time.
+To avoid persecution for being Peculiars, she and the children hide from the outside world in a time loop she created, set to September 3, 1943, and accessible only to Peculiars.
+It allows them to live the same day repeatedly and avoid aging as long as they stay inside it.

-Jake is introduced to the rest of the children, including aerokinetic Emma Bloom, whom he likes.
-Jake learns he is also a Peculiar like his grandfather, and can see the invisible monsters from his stories, called "Hollowgasts" (or "Hollows").
-They are disfigured Peculiar scientists who killed a Ymbryne in a failed experiment to harvest her powers in an attempt to achieve immortality.
-Led by shapeshifter Mr. Barron, they hunt Peculiars to consume their eyeballs, which allow them to regain visibly human form, but with milky-white eyes.
+Jake meets the other children, including aerokinetic Emma Bloom.
+Jake is a Peculiar like his grandfather, and can see the invisible monsters from his stories, called "Hollowgasts" (or "Hollows").
+They are disfigured Peculiar mad scientists who killed an Ymbryne in a failed experiment to attain immortality.
+Led by the shapeshifting Mr. Barron, they hunt Peculiars, primarily children, to consume their eyeballs.
+Mr. Barron and some of his colleagues consume enough eyeballs to become Wights, regaining a visibly human appearance apart from milky-white eyes.